mateuskoOAMDG/fotopletysmogram/README.md

 # Fotopletysmogram
-This is an Arduino project to make a heart rate monitor
+This is an Arduino project to make a heart rate monitor.

 ## Upload sketch to Raspberry Pi Pico